Elena Vassilievna Obraztsova -

 also took to the heroines of the French repertoire – here she did not

-“borrow” the French refinement, she lives it: in her Carmen, the first
+“borrow” the French refinement, she lived it: in her Carmen, the first

-ever she performed in French language, she shows all the French glamour and
+ever she performed in French language, she showed all the French glamour and

-her Charlotte penetrates into the essence of the French lyricism.
+her Charlotte penetrated into the essence of the French lyricism.

-life is also strongly connected to Moscow and the Bolshoi Theatre: here
+life was also strongly connected to Moscow and the Bolshoi Theatre: here

 Elena impressed the audience in many roles, e.g. as pious and